 There are three different types of plumbers: apprentice, journeyman, and master.

-After completing an apprenticeship, the plumber must pass a test in order to become a licensed journeyman, which is a plumber who has completed their apprenticeship.
+After completing an apprenticeship, the plumber must pass a test to become a licensed journeyman, which is a plumber who has completed their apprenticeship.

 The highest level is a master plumber.
 This is a plumber who has completed up to 4-5 years of additional work experience.
-They must pass a number of federal, state, and local plumbing code and assessment exams to become a master plumber.
+They must pass several federal, state, and local plumbing codes and assessment exams to become master plumbers.

 We are so proud to announce that one of our technicians, Jonathan, has completed his apprenticeship and is now preparing to take the test to become a journeyman!